 Reading time: 2 minutes

-R in the month and need vitamins?
-See the ultimate guide here
+Need a vitamin in the month?
+See the ultimate guide here.

-Autumn is coming, and we Goldea Health, as orthomolecular therapists, can't wait to help you prepare yourself for the cold months.
-Let us take you on a journey through the world of "R in the month" and vitamins, and discover how to get through autumn and winter radiantly without the well-known winter dip and vitamin deficiencies.
+Autumn is approaching, and we at Goldea Health, as orthomolecular therapists, can't wait to help you prepare for the colder months.
+Let us take you on a journey through the world of "R in the month" and vitamins, and discover how to get through autumn and winter radiantly, without the familiar winter blues and vitamin deficiencies.

 Directly to: